Neurodiversity Affirmative Care

 Neurodiversity refers to the natural and valuable biodiversity of human neurology: we have different ways of communicating, processing information and emotions, experiencing our sensory environments, and generally existing in the world.

-Kassiane Asasumasu coined the term neurodivergent to refer to any brain whose functioning diverges from societal norms.
+Kassiane Asasumasu coined the term neurodivergent to refer to people whose functioning diverges from societal norms.
 Neurodivergence includes mental health challenges and mental illness, neurological conditions, learning differences, genetic and acquired neurological conditions, brains that have changed as a result of trauma or injury, and sensory processing differences.

 Beyond affirmation: